rolansen/rolansen.github.io/radiometric_correction/local_histogram_correction.md

   </figure>
 </div>\

-Other simple empirical methods for radiometric correction, like dark pixel subtraction and pseudo-invariant pixel-based methods, assume a linear relationship between reflectance values and the DN's to be corrected, which may not be realistic ([Campbell & Wynne?]), and also require the presence of bodies of water and pseudo-invariant surfaces in the scene of interest, respectively.
+Other simple empirical (i.e., "relative") methods for radiometric correction, like dark pixel subtraction and pseudo-invariant pixel-based methods, assume a linear relationship between reflectance values and the DN's to be corrected, which may not be realistic ([Campbell & Wynne?]), and also require the presence of bodies of water and pseudo-invariant surfaces in the scene of interest, respectively.